-To set up Quick Entry on fields, you use personalization.
+To set up Quick Entry on fields, you use personalisation.

-- Start personalization by selecting the icon, and then the Personalize action.
+- Start personalisation by selecting the icon, and then the Personalise action.

 - Select a field that you want change.
 In lists, select the corresponding column heading.
 Then, choose either Include in Quick Entry or Exclude from Quick Entry.

-For more information about personalization, see Personalize Your Workspace.
+For more information about personalisation, see Personalise Your Workspace.

 When you enter data on pages, certain fields are marked with a red asterisk.
 The red asterisk means that the field must be filled to complete a certain process.
 An example is when you post a transaction that uses the value in the field.